 What is Aggravated Assault:

-The location of where the act takes place is also important.
-For example, if the action occurs on a public way, public property, or public place, the state might charge the defendant with Aggravated Assault.
-A public way is considered a highway, (where incidents like road rage can occur).
-Also included is a public property, (such as city hall).
-Finally, “public place” is a very general term and can include a football stadium or really anything.
+The location of where the act takes place is important.
+For example, the state might charge the defendant with Aggravated Assault if the action occurs on a public way, public property, or public place.
+A public way is considered a highway (where incidents like road rage can occur).
+Also included is a public property, such as city hall.
+Finally, “public place” is a very general term that encompasses any place that is open to the public.

 An assault can become aggravated based upon the status of the “victim.”